 - Check operation of DC bus tie control unit

 - Visually check the condition of entry door seals

 - Pressure decay check APU fuel line shroud

 - Inspect engine inlet TAI ducting for cracks

 - Detailed inspection of wing box structure

 As Qantas said a few years ago, "It's easy to forget when you board a modern jet aircraft that you're stepping onto one of the most complex machines ever created."
-We hope this page has helped clarify some areas of aircraft maintenance.
-We're here to help!
+We hope this page has helped clarify some areas of aircraft maintenance, and if you need support with aircraft parts or sealants during your aviation checks, we are here to help!